pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 ![course map](../media/rfc-talent-plan-courses.png)

 The picture above is the design of the course system.
-This series of courses include but not limited to infrastructure systems, the programming language to be used, open-source collaboration.
-The development of a distributed database system course is in progress, and more courses will be created in the future.
+This series of courses include but not limited to infrastructure systems, the programming language to be used, and open-source collaboration.
+The development of a distributed database system course is in progress, and more courses will be provided in the future.

 ## Rationale